Categorising Fine-to-Coarse Grained Misinformation: An Empirical Study of COVID-19 Infodemic: Experiments

 Another major classification error occurs in the `Comment' class.
 The class level F1 scores for the `Comment' class are less than 0.25 with all baseline models.
 According to the confusion matrix, the `Comment' labelled samples are very likely to be classified as misinformation.
 The comment class contains tweets that make a comment about the misinformation.
 Therefore, the misinformation is included in the comment tweet, which might be the main cause of this error.
-In Figure~\ref{fig:errorexp}, Query 2 is an example of comment text.
-The tweet text does not directly make a statement of misinformation, but comment (or stance) of a misinformation "coronavirus has been artificially created in a laboratory".
+In Figure~\ref{fig:errorexp}, Claim 2 is an example of comment text.
+The tweet text quote a misinformation claim `Mouthwash could prevent COVID-19 transmission' and make comment that `more research needed' for this claim.

 In 'leave claim out' cross-validation, all model average F1 score less than 0.3.
-Therefore, none of the baseline model are reliable for unseen fine-grained misinformation classification.
+Therefore, none of the baseline models are reliable for unseen fine-grained misinformation classification.
 This may be because all models are over-fitted with training data due to the limited number of samples in most classes.
 We also note that, only the `Misinformation' class-level F1 score remains similar to the coarse-grained query-based task, and the `Misinformation' class have the most number of samples in the dataset.